Doctorate of Education in Policy, Planning, and Administration (E.d.D)

-This Ed.D. program will prepare regional professionals in all aspects of educational leadership.
-As a major PreK-16+ partner to the school districts, the College of Education developed a program that equips practicing educators with the knowledge and skills to conduct relevant research while enhancing their instructional skills.
+West Chester University's Doctor of Education in Policy, Planning, and Administration prepares regional professionals in all aspects of educational leadership.
 This professional doctorate offers a practical, research-based, and clinically oriented terminal degree that builds on the strong, dynamic programs that West Chester University has offered throughout the years.
-The program provides professional educators in a variety of settings the skills necessary to identify challenges/questions in their practice and develop action research agendas to inform possible solutions and initiatives.
+The program provides professional educators in a variety of settings the skills necessary to identify challenges/questions in their practice and develop research agendas to inform possible solutions and initiatives.

-Understand the process and usefulness of applied research in the contemporary education environment.
+- Demonstrate knowledge of the process of applied research within the contemporary education environment;

-Enhance the capacity to strategically plan and organize pursuits to affect successful outcomes and policy formation.
+- Strategically plan and organize professional pursuits to affect successful outcomes and policy formation;

-Possess the knowledge, skills, and dispositions to positively impact the learning of all students.
+- Exhibit the knowledge, skills, and dispositions to positively impact the learning of all students;

-Conduct applied research to produce reliable findings to advance one’s ability to make informed decisions, produce effective planning, and contribute to the development of relevant educational policy.
+- Conduct applied research that produces reliable findings to make informed decisions, produce effective planning, and contribute to the development of relevant education policy;

-Appreciate the value of working collaboratively with others, recognizing the diversity of the talent and skills of all, while providing leadership as appropriate.
+- Work collaboratively with others by recognizing the diversity of the talent and skills of all while providing leadership, as appropriate;

-Understand current trends in education that affect multiple stakeholders across varying contexts.
+- Articulate current trends in education that affect multiple stakeholders across various contexts; and

 - Effectively lead or participate in dialogue about critical issues in education within the educational setting.